Families of New York's unclaimed dead get more access to graves

 Hart Island, a mile-long strip of land in the Long Island Sound that sits at the eastern edge of the Bronx borough, has housed the cemetery for people who cannot afford burials or for unclaimed bodies since the late 1800s.
-Around 1 million men, women and children have been interred at the island in unmarked graves.
+Some of the 1 million people who have been interred at the island in unmarked graves are children.

 Under the agreement between the New York Civil Liberties Union and New York City, which owns the graveyard, the number of monthly visitors allowed at the site will increase to 70 from 50.
 The city will also provide mourners with photographs of their grave site visits as part of a three-month pilot program under the settlement.